 In terms of rewards on everyday purchases, earn unlimited 10 miles per dollar in purchases on hotels and rental cars booked through Capital One Travel and 5X miles on flights booked through Capital One Travel, plus unlimited 2X miles on all other purchases.
 And don’t forget airport lounge access through the Priority Pass network & the new Capital One Lounges, plus quite a bit more.

 Chase Sapphire Reserve® – Yes, this Visa Infinite card has a $550 annual fee, but a frequent traveler can easily find the value to justify that fee, including yearly travel reimbursements of up to $300, airport lounge access, good travel insurances, a 50% boost in reward point value when booking travel through Chase Ultimate Rewards, and a great list of travel transfer partners, allowing you to transfer points into the loyalty programs of Southwest, United, Hyatt, JetBlue, Marriott, and a number of international airlines.
-NEW CARDHOLDER BONUS OPPORTUNITY: Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening, which is worth $750 toward travel if you redeem through the Chase Ultimate Rewards® travel portal.
+NEW CARDHOLDER BONUS OPPORTUNITY: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That’s $900 toward travel when you redeem through Chase Ultimate Rewards®.